 Employer Sanctions Legislation

 The Employer Sanctions Legislation puts the onus on businesses to thoroughly check the work rights of employees.
+Strict liability applies, meaning that employers may face fines even if they do not know that they have staff working illegally.

 Most affected by the new Employer Sanctions Legislation are: